upthebuzzard/upthebuzzard.github.io/_jekyll_notes/2017-02-21-multiple-authors-in-jekyll.md

 * create a stub page for each author which specifies the author id in the front matter
    * in the \_posts folder, or an author-specific folder, or even a [collection](https://jekyllrb.com/docs/collections/) of authors

 Ideally, you'd want to auto-generate the stubs of the author pages directly from the list of authors in the data list above.
-Literally all the author stub page would need is
+For an author, e.g. `i_am_legume`, you'd just need a stub page called, say, \_/authors/i_am_legume.md, containing

 {% raw %}
 ```jekyll